nwisbeta/github.io/pages/ref_data/ref_data_landing_page.md

 ###	Relationships & Filtering

-The API populates the `partOf` element of the General Practice with the `FHIR Id` of the Heath Board and uses it to map the parent/child relationship between Health Board and General Practice.
+The API populates the `partOf` element of the General Practice with the Health Board organization's logical id.
+This element makes the Health Board the 'parent' of the  General Practice 'child'.

-The API uses the `PractitionerRole` resource to map the relationship between General Practitioners and General Practice.
+The API uses the `PractitionerRole` resource to connect General Practitioners and General Practices.

+A single Practitioner can hold more than one PractitionerRole.
+The [FHIR PractitionerRole pages](https://www.hl7.org/fhir/STU3/practitionerrole.html#bnc) note:

+> Practitioner performs different roles within the same or even different organizations.
+Depending on jurisdiction and custom, it may be necessary to maintain a specific Practitioner Resource for each such role or have a single Practitioner with multiple roles.
+The role can be limited to a specific period, after which authorization for this role ends.
+Note that the represented organization need not necessarily be the (direct) employer of a Practitioner.

 ### Organisation Types
-`Organisation` FHIR resource types are coded as follows:
+`Organisation` FHIR resource types in this example include:
  * `HB`
  * `GPPractice`